 For as little as US $16, each of the Baltic States capitals can be reached from Latvia in a little over four hours on the luxury bus service, The Lux Express.

-The Lux Express also has budget bus services from Riga to Saint Petersburg, Moscow (Russia), Minsk (Belarus), and Warsaw (Poland).
+The Lux Express also has budget bus services from Riga, Latvia's capital city, to Warsaw (Poland).
 There are also very affordable overnight sleeper trains.
 These connections, many of which are direct, offer a great experience as an alternative to flying and without the cost and hassle of airline luggage allowances.

 This makes Latvia an excellent gateway for exploring the Baltic region as a whole.

-Latvia's coastline is more than 300mi (500km) long, with some of the most beautiful, if not curious, beaches in Europe.
+Latvia's coastline is more than 300mi (500km) long, with some of the most beautiful and interesting beaches in Europe.
 Stretches of secluded white sand beaches flanked by hauntingly beautiful pine forests line the Baltic coast.

 The seaside town of Jūrmala is 30 minutes' drive from Riga, and is famous for its beautiful beaches and a unique architectural blend of 19th-century wooden houses and notable Soviet-era buildings such as Dubulti Station and the concrete monolith, the Ķemeri Sanatorium.